authelia/authelia/docs/getting-started.md

 # Getting Started

-**Authelia** can be tested in a matter of seconds with docker-compose based on the latest image available on [Dockerhub].
+**Authelia** can be tested in a matter of seconds with Docker and docker-compose.

-In order to deploy the latest release locally, run the following command and follow the instructions of bootstrap.sh:
+In order to deploy the current version of Authelia locally, run the following command and follow the instructions of bootstrap.sh:

     source bootstrap.sh

-Then, start the *dockerhub* [suite].
+Then, start the *docker-image* [suite].

-    authelia-scripts suites start dockerhub
+    authelia-scripts suites start docker-image

-A [suite] is kind of a virtual environment for running Authelia.
+A [suite] is kind of a virtual environment for running Authelia in a complete ecosystem.
 If you want more details please read the related [documentation](./suites.md).

 ## Test it!